 A look at railway sleepers and their uses in the home

-Railway sleepers: we at Theo’s Timber are surrounded by the things.
-They form part of the Metrolink trams which pass our yard (a Very Belated Happy 25th Birthday by the way).
-The main line into Manchester Victoria station is close by too, as we have said before in previous postings.
+At Theo’s Timber, in Manchester, we are surrounded by countless railway sleepers.
+They form part of the Metrolink trams which pass our yard.
+The main line into Manchester Victoria station is close by too with many new routes now in place, taking commuters in all directions.

 Today’s railway sleepers are made from steel or pre-stressed concrete.
 The former has replaced wooden sleepers on provincial services, whereas concrete sleepers have been common on inter-city routes over the last 60 years.
 With wooden sleepers shunned for steel and concrete, they have become a common feature in our homes and gardens.